ACCESS-NRI/model-deployment-template/README.md

 * `.spack` must be given a version.
 For example, it will clone the associated `releases/VERSION` branch of `ACCESS-NRI/spack` if you give it `VERSION`.
 * `.spack-packages` should also have a CalVer-compliant tag as the version.
 See the [associated repo](https://github.com/ACCESS-NRI/spack-packages/tags) for a list of available tags.
-* `.spack-config` should also have a CalVer-compliant tag as the version.
-See the [associated repo](https://github.com/ACCESS-NRI/spack-config/tags) for a list of available tags.

 #### In `spack.yaml`